E

 Types of Setter dogs - English Setter

-English Setters are especially active. playful, and energetic
+English Setters are especially active, playful, and energetic.

 English Setters have a very friendly and affectionate personality.
 They are very gentle and kind with those they meet.
-They also are very tolerant of young children.
+They are also very tolerant of young children.
 These traits mean that this breed can make a wonderful family dog.

 How to Take Care of an English Setter